Attorneys in Salem, Massachusetts

 The most common preventable medical errors that occur each year in hospitals and other medical settings that may lead to medical malpractice claims include:

-- Failure to treat – This error occurs when the doctors correctly diagnoses a condition, but then fails to treat it in accordance with the acceptable standard of care for that condition.
-Discharging a patient too soon, or the lack of follow up care, can make conditions worse and lead to injury.
+Failure to treat – This error occurs when the doctor correctly diagnoses a condition, but then fails to treat it in accordance with the acceptable standard of care for that condition.
+Discharging a patient too soon, or the lack of follow-up care, can make conditions worse and lead to injury.

-- Prescription drug errors – Doctors make errors in prescribing the wrong medication, incorrect dosing and administration of prescription drugs.
-Other drug errors include prescribing drugs that can cause harm in the patient when they interact with one another.
+Prescription drug errors – Doctors make errors in prescribing the wrong medication, incorrect dosing and administration of prescription drugs.
+Other drug errors include prescribing drugs that can cause harm to the patient when they interact with one another.

 Louis J. Muggeo, who heads this practice area sits as the attorney/panel member of the Massachusetts Medical Malpractice Tribunal.